Surface concentration of transmission eigenfunctions: Introduction

 \end{enumerate}

-However, the discovery in \cite{CDHLW} is mainly based on numerics, though the case within radial geometry is verified rigorously \cite{CDHLW,DJLZ} by using the analytic expressions of the transmission eigenfunctions via Bessel and spherical harmonic functions.
+However, the discovery in \cite{CDHLW} is mainly based on numerics, though the case within radial geometry is verified rigorously \cite{CDHLW,DJLZ,JLZZ1} by using the analytic expressions of the transmission eigenfunctions via the Bessel and spherical harmonic functions.
 It is the aim of this paper to derive a theoretical understanding of this peculiar spectral phenomenon.
-First, we make essential use of the layer-potential operators, especially the so-called Neumann-Poincar\'e operators, which are used to reformulate the transmission eigenvalue problem \eqref{eq:trans1} as a spectral system associated with coupled integral equations.
+First, we make essential use of the layer-potential operators, especially the so-called Neumann-Poincar\'e operators, which are used to reformulate the transmission eigenvalue problem \eqref{eq:trans1} as a spectral system associated with coupled boundary integral equations.
 Treating those potential operators as pseudo-differential operators and exploiting their quantitative properties, we introduce a certain generalized transmission eigenvalue problem which approximates the original transmission eigenvalue problem in a certain sense.
-Second, we show that the (local) Dirichlet energy of the generalised transmission eigenfunctions are localized around $\partial D$ with quantitative characterisations.
+It is emphasized that the set of generalized transmission eigenfunctions include the transmission eigenfunctions as a subset.
+Second, we show that the (local) Dirichlet energy of the generalised transmission eigenfunctions is localized around $\partial D$ with quantitative characterisations.
 Then via quantum ergodicity, we can also establish that the generalised transmission eigenfunctions are quantitatively localized around $\partial D$ almost surely.
 In establishing those quantitative results, generalized Weyl's law and certain novel ergodic properties of the coupled layer potential operators are explored.
-Finally, we would like to remark briefly that throughout our study, it is assumed that $\partial D$ is $\mathcal{C}^\infty$ smooth and $Q=1+V$ is a constant, though the numerics in \cite{CDHLW} indicate that the surface-localizing property should hold in more general scenarios with Lipscthiz domains and variable $Q$; see the numerical illustrations in Fig.~1 as well.
-However, even in the current setup, the study presents significant technical difficulties and challenges.
-We believe the theoretical framework developed in this paper can be used to treat similar phenomena for transmission resonances arising in electromagnetic and elastic scattering.
-Moreover, we shall mainly consider the case that $d>2$.
-In fact, the case $d=2$ can be treated within our framework, but with different calculations and analysis.
-In order to be focusing in our study, we stick to the case $d\geq 3$, which presents more theoretical challenges.